 Have you considered insuring against your own serious illness or death?
 How would your dependents deal financially with the loss or incapacity of the main earner?
-As we are not tied to any bank or insurance company, we can offer the widest range of advice and financial products to business owners and can work alongside or recommend specialists to complement our own services.
+As we are not tied to any bank or insurance company, we can offer a wide range of advice and financial products to business owners and work alongside or recommend specialists to complement our own services.

 All initial consultations are without charge or obligation, giving business owners an opportunity to find out about the benefits of good financial advice.

 The plan will have no cash in value at any time, and will cease at the end of the term.
 If premiums are not maintained, then cover will lapse.
 The policy may not cover all definitions of a critical illness.
 For definitions of illnesses covered please refer to the Key Features and Policy Documents